Sadya-afreen/L4Project-RemoteTouchscreenControl/README.md

 Experiment tasks have been implemented that consists of a variety of 2D and 3D interaction tasks to evaluate the techniques as a 2D and 3D input controller.

 This repo containes all the source code of the project (implementation code, evaluation scripts, and executable files), timelog, status report and dissertation report.

+Instructions to use the techniques:

+On a desktop/laptop (E.g. Windows OS) run a .exe or .jar (E.g. TrackballServer) file from the MyServer folder. {Server-side of the system}
+On an Android smartphone, run the app (E.g. trackball) to use the interaction technique to remotely control the display cursor. {Client-side of the system}
+Click on the stop connection button displayed on the smartphone screen to disconnect the server.